 NCAA printable bracket: Download and print your own NCAA March Madness tournament bracket

-It's that time of year again, basketball fans.
+It's time to let the madness begin, basketball fans.
 People across the country are preparing their brackets, calling old college friends, and getting ready for three weeks of single-elimination fun as March Madness begins.
-The NCAA men's basketball tournament kicks off with Selection Sunday on CBS, where the tournament's 68 teams will be revealed for the first time.
+The NCAA men's basketball tournament kicked off with Selection Sunday on CBS, where Duke, Virginia, North Carolina and Gonzaga were announced as the No. 1 seeds.

 The NCAA tournament has been one of the premier sporting events in the country for the past few decades, where classic moments, stunning shots, "Cinderella stories" and unforgettable upsets have taken their place as indelible images in the minds of basketball fans everywhere.
 Who can forget Christian Laettner's turnaround shot against Kentucky in 1992, or Lorenzo Charles' buzzer beating dunk against Phi Slamma Jamma in 1983?